dma-neves/raptor/README.md

 ## Description

 - A high-level C++ template library designed to ease the development of parallel programs using CUDA.
 - lmarrow's syntax and core design are taken from marrow.
-Simillarly to marrow, lmarrow provides a set of smart containers (vector, array, vector\<array\> and scalar) and skeletons (map, reduce, scan, filter) that can be applied to the smart containers.
-The containers can store data both on the GPU and CPU, and synchronize the data automatically whenever it's necessary.
+Simillarly to marrow, lmarrow provides a set of smart containers (vector, array, vector\<array\> and scalar) and skeletons (map, reduce, scan, filter) that can be applied over the smart containers.
+The containers can store data both on the GPU and CPU, and synchronize automatically whenever necessary.
-- marrow provides a function abstraction that behaves as a more flexible map skeleton, allowing one to handle multiple containers with different sizes. lmarrow also provides a function abstraction, but a less refined one which is treated independantly of the map skeleton.
+- marrow provides a function primitive that behaves as a more flexible map skeleton, allowing one to handle multiple containers with different sizes. lmarrow also provides a function primitive, but a less refined one which is treated independantly of the map skeleton.
 - Contrary to marrow, lmarrow doesn't allow the composition of skeletons into a single kernel, nor does it automatically track dependencies and use streams to parallelize operations that could be performed asynchronously.
 In lmarrow everything is performed in a bulk-synchronous manner.
 - lmarrow was developed as a simplified and lighter weight alternative to marrow.
-For complex applications with many data-dependencies, potential for communication/computation overlap and complex operations over containers, marrow will have better performance.
-For simpler or more bulk-synchronous-oriented applications/operations, lmarrow might be enough and take advantage of less runtime overhead.
+For complex applications with many data-dependencies, potential for communication/computation overlap and complex operations over containers, marrow will most likely have better performance.
+For simpler or more bulk-synchronous-oriented applications, lmarrow might be enough and it can take advantage of less runtime overheads.
-- Internally lmarrow utilizes the CUB and thrust libraries.
+- Internally, besides the base CUDA primitives, lmarrow utilizes the CUB and thrust libraries.

 ## Saxpy Example